clmonter/Interspeech-2025-Entropy-Triangle/README.md

 🤗 It's an easy and visual way to **understand how data imbalance and different loss-weighting functions affect model training** through the **Entropic Triangle** framework.
 We share all the details of our work — including **code, custom dataset partitions, and examples** — so you can reproduce the experiments and explore the results yourself.

-🌐 You just need to save all the confussion matrices during your training
+🌐 You just need to save all the confussion matrices during your training.

 ## 🔍 Overview